Rides resume Saturday 1 May 2021 in line with Welsh government guidance.

-SATURDAY 5 December.
+SATURDAY 3 July.
 10.00 a.m.
-PPO for a chat (bring some coffee and cake) and an optional easy bike ride.
+PPO for a chat and an optional easy bike ride.
 If you’d like to find out more about Cardiff CTC, come and say ‘Hello’ at the Pedal Power Café (closed), off Dogo Street, Pontcanna, CF11 9JJ.
 Even though the café is closed, the surroundings are green, quiet and away from traffic, and so make a pleasant space for a socially-distanced chat.
 We’ll be outside the café from 10.00 and will head off on an optional ride at 10.30 a.m.
-This will be an easy paced ride of approximately 30 miles, with the possibility of a café stop roughly halfway round.
-We should be back in Cardiff by 3.30 p.m. approximately.
-Ride leader TBC.
+This will be an easy-paced ride of approximately 25 miles, with a picnic stop halfway round, so bring a flask and some cake.
+We should be back in Cardiff by 3.00 p.m. approximately.
+Any queries, contact ride leader Pete, tel.
+07913 062 930.

 Rides with Spokes CTC